Latent Thoughts Tuning: Bridging Context and Reasoning with Fused Information in Latent Tokens: Preliminaries

 Latent reasoning is typically formulated as a recurrent state evolution process over continuous vectors.
 Let $\mathcal{Z} \subset \mathbb{R}^d$ be the continuous latent space.
 Unlike standard decoding where the input at step $t$ is strictly constrained to the embedding of a discrete token index $E(w_t)$, latent reasoning allows the model to process a sequence of continuous \textit{latent tokens} $z_1, \dots, z_k$, where $z_i \in \mathcal{Z}$.
 These vectors serve as the direct input to the Transformer block function $\mathcal{F}_\theta$:

 where $h_t$ represents the updated contextualized state.
+The Transformer conditions on the full latent prefix via the KV cache.
+We write the recurrence in this explicit form to emphasize the evolution of the latent state across reasoning steps.
 This formulation allows the model to maintain and evolve a ``thought process" in the high-dimensional vector space without collapsing into discrete tokens at every step.

 For example, Coconut~\citep{hao2024training} treats the input latent embedding as a direct recurrence of the preceding output state, i.e., $z_{t} := h_{t-1}$.
 While computationally convenient, this approach introduces a \textit{distribution mismatch}, as $h_{t-1}$ resides in the output contextualized space rather than the input embedding manifold for which the Transformer weights were trained.
 Furthermore, relying solely on the raw hidden state ignores the semantic probabilistic guidance provided by the vocabulary projection (Eq. \ref{eq:standard_prob}), which typically helps organize reasoning steps.